-Column/Field Description Inventory Priority Select one or more of checkboxes ( P1, P2, P3 , or P4 ) to search the inventory by inventory priority.
-For more information about inventory priority, see Inventory Priority in the "Using Code Insight" chapter.
-Inventory Review Status Select one or more of the following checkboxes to filter the inventory display based on the review status of inventory items: • Approved-Show only inventory that has been reviewed and approved, either manually by a reviewer or automatically during the auto-publish process. • Rejected -Show only inventory that has been reviewed and rejected, either manually by a reviewer or automatically during the auto-publish process.
+Column/Field Description Inventory Priority Select one or more of checkboxes ( P1 , P2 , P3 , or P4 ) to search the inventory by inventory priority.
+For more information about inventory priority, see Inventory Priority.
+Inventory Review Status Select one or more of the following checkboxes to filter the inventory display based on the review status of inventory items: • Approved -Show only inventory that has been reviewed and approved, either manually by a reviewer or automatically during the auto-publish process. • Rejected -Show only inventory that has been reviewed and rejected, either manually by a reviewer or automatically during the auto-publish process.
 Not Reviewed-Show only inventory that has not yet been reviewed.
-For more information about the review status, see Review Status of Inventory in the "Using Code Insight" chapter.
-Dependency Options Select one of the following options to filter the inventory display based on dependency level: • All Inventory Items-Show all inventory-that is, all top- level inventory items, along with their first-level and transitive dependencies.
-Only Top-Level Inventory Items-Show all top-level inventory items only.
+For more information about the review status, see Review Status of Inventory.
+Dependency Options Select one of the following options to filter the inventory display based on dependency level: • All Inventory Items-Show all inventory-that is, all top- level inventory items, along with their first-level and transitive dependencies. • Only Top-Level Inventory Items-Show all top-level inventory items only.
 No first-level or transitive dependencies are displayed. • Only Dependency Inventory Items-Show only first- level and transitive dependencies.
 No top-level inventory is displayed.